 Ann Hartman, LCSW

-Ann Hartman, LCSW, has been a part-time faculty member at the School of Social Work at the University of Maine since 2011, and she teaches the specialization year field seminar (SWK 695) in both the on-campus and online-blended programs.
-She began her position as MSW Distance Program Coordinator at the School in January, 2022, and in that role mentors students and is a member of the Internship Team.
-She received the 2018 School of Social Work Outstanding Alumna Award and the 2023 Outstanding Staff Award for the College of Natural Sciences, Farming and Agriculture.
+Ann Hartman, LCSW, has been a part-time faculty member at the School of Social Work at the University of Maine since 2011.
+She teaches the specialization year field seminar (SWK 695) in both the campus and online-blended programs, and she began teaching Human Behavior in the Social Environment II for the spring semester, 2025.
+She began her position as Distance Education Coordinator at the School in January 2022, and in that role, she coordinates the Online-blended MSW Program, mentors students, and is a member of the Internship Team.
+She received the 2018 School of Social Work Outstanding Alumna Award and the 2023 Outstanding Staff Award for the College of Natural Sciences, Farming and Agriculture (now named the College of Earth, Life and Health Sciences).